Deckstar/React-tictactoe-tutorial-with-and-without-hooks-and-functional-components/README.md

 But if you're confused on how React works, and how the "New" style works, then it might be useful to compare the two.

+Both files are imported in App.js.
+The final file for the "Old" way is in GameOldWay.js, and this is what's given as the official solution as of 6th October 2019.
+The "New" way is in GameNewWay.js.

+To quickstart, just make the "react-playing" folder the current directory in Terminal, then run "npm start".

 Good luck!

 What follows below is just the automatic markdown from creating a new React app.